nathnolt/Quake-imgtool-folder-mips-wad-convert/README.md

 - Added support for the -r (reverse) command
 - Added support for the -f (force) command
 - Added basic wad config support with relativeOutputWadDir and forceRebuilt support

+# Todo

+Add support for dithering ( https://github.com/makeworld-the-better-one/didder/releases ) and no fullbright pixels